Yupeek/cablegate_semnet/README.md

 ### Gephi demonstration

-- How to import data with Gephi, and basic visualization features
+- How to import a network data file
+- Overview of basic visualization features
 - How to remove meaningless content using the data table, sorting and filtering
 - How to highlight meaningful elements using cluster detection, ranking, coloration
 - How to customize the graph appearance, and export the map to PDF and the web

- such data, filter it to remove
 ##INSTALLATION AND USAGE

 `python setup.py develop`